Inertial Navigation: Empowering Armored Combat Vehicles in GNSS-Denied Environments

 INS Applications for Armored Vehicles in GNSS-Denied Environments

 Serving as both the primary and secondary navigation aids, alongside compass systems and maps, INS provides continuous, real-time navigation data essential for collision avoidance, path planning and situational awareness.
-Additionally, they can enable armored vehicles to operate with enhanced autonomy.
+Additionally, they can enable armored combat vehicles to operate with enhanced autonomy.

 Advanced INS Features for Defense Applications

-INS Implementation in Real-World Armored Vehicles
+INS Implementation in Real-World Armored Combat Vehicles

-For their respective vehicle builds, both companies have chosen Advanced Navigation for their primary navigation solution, with Hanwha selecting Boreas D70 and Rheinmetall opting for a strategic grade FOG INS.
+For their respective vehicle builds, both companies have chosen Advanced Navigation for their primary navigation solution, with Hanwha selecting Boreas D70 and Rheinmetall opting for a strategic-grade FOG INS.

 Hanwha Redback infantry fighting vehicle (IFV)